Tyler Conklin Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Matchup vs. Green Bay

-- Conklin's five receiving yards per game in his seven matchups against the Packers are 26.5 fewer than his over/under for Sunday's game.
+- In his seven matchups against the Packers, Conklin's five receiving yards average is 25.5 less than his over/under for Sunday's game (30.5).

-- The Packers have allowed 27 touchdowns through the air (1.8 per game).
+- The Packers have given up 27 touchdowns through the air (1.8 per game).
 They are 26th in the league in that category.

 Recent Performances

-- In last week's matchup with the Rams, Conklin reeled in four passes for 44 yards while being targeted five times.
+- In last week's matchup with the Rams, Conklin hauled in four passes for 44 yards while being targeted five times.

-- Conklin has seven receptions (on 10 targets) for 71 yards over his last three games, averaging 23.7 yards per game.
+- Conklin's over his last three outings stat line reveals seven catches for 71 yards.
+He put up 23.7 yards per game, and was targeted 10 times.

 Conklin's Minnesota Teammates